-In order to draw on your video, select a pen size and a color.
+In order to draw on your video select a pen, rectangle, circle, or arrow and a color.
 Move the mouse cursor over the video to the spot where you would like to begin drawing.
 Hold down the right mouse button and begin to move the mouse.
 You are now drawing.
 When you release the mouse button, you can move to another spot without drawing.
 You can begin drawing over the video at any time.